fractaldotbox/seele/README.md

 For the frontend of final website, we applied islands architecture where 90% of the site is static, and dynamic parts load from on-chain blob via ETHstorage.
 This ensure censorship resistance and security.

+Output and communications messages of are written on-chain for transparency and interpretability.

+CMS access is token gated by members.
+Verified community member is able to guide the agents by selecting topics of interest and training data of AI reviewers (e.g. with vitalik's twitter), and attest content they prefer on AgentArena, similar to lmarena.ai

+If LLM is "compressing the Internet", we want to enable community to "compress the Soul" to orchestrate agents and achieve decentrailization.

 ## Product Integrations

 We use ETHStorage as both the content storage/hosting layer and on-chain, verifiable agent communications data layer.
-Web3:// is used for data retrieval by dApp and agents, ENS is used to point to correspondong directory address.
+Web3:// is used for data retrieval by dApp and agents, ENS is also used to point to correspondong directory address, via `contentcontract` TXT records

 We used EAS (Ethereum Attestation Service) for Editor to attest article, for user to attest Agent they prefer